sagemathinc/websocketfs/README.md

 ## Quickstart

-So far we have only implemented running on localhost.
+So far we have only implemented running on localhost, but it is now _MOSTLY WORKING_, and the speed is not so bad either, for some benchmarks...

 ```sh
 ~$ git clone https://github.com/sagemathinc/websocketfs